adityakaditya91-dev/telegram-recap-bot/README.md

-# Telegram Recap Bot (Weekly & On-Demand)
+# Telegram Recap Bot (Weekly & On-Demand) using Gemini

-A small Python script that pulls recent messages from a Telegram chat and sends an AI-generated recap either:
+A Python script that pulls recent messages from a Telegram chat and sends an AI-generated recap either:
 - automatically once a week (via cron), or
 - on-demand when you run the script manually.